-Response: Existing trees to be removed due to construction.
-Please see the landscape plan for proposed new trees to be planted.
+Response: Please see the Tree removal and protection plan for trees to be removed and protected, the arborist report and the landscape plan for proposed new trees to be planted.

 (4) Grading:

 After completion of site grading, top-soil is to be restored to exposed cut and fill areas to provide a suitable base for seeding and planting.